oracle-devrel/oci-ai-industry-dbsolutions/ai-vector-search-and-rag/README.md

 - **Document searches and summaries**
 - Language to code synthesis
 - Answers to questions that require specialized, **domain-specific knowledge**

-Please refer to the article in part 1 if you have not yet installed or configured Oracle Database 23ai, along with Oracle APEX and ORDS.

 In this article, we will cover the following: